OnonaChukwu/Customer-Segmentation-Optimization-Through-Data-Analysis/README.md

   5. How do purchasing behaviors correlate with the customer value?

 ## Methodology
-- **Data collection:** Utilized an e-commerce dataset (strongly modified to ensure data privacy) containing customer demographics and transaction details.
+- Utilized an e-commerce dataset (strongly modified to ensure data privacy) containing customer demographics and transaction details.
-- **Data Analysis:** Applied clustering techniques to segment customers based on their behaviors and traits.
+- Applied clustering techniques to segment customers based on their different levels of behaviors and traits using machine learning.
-- **Tools Used:** Python, Pandas for data manipulation, and scikit-learn for clustering analysis.
+- I used Python in general and its libraries; Pandas for data manipulation, and scikit-learn for clustering analysis in Anaconda.

 ## Results and Interpretations
 ### Who are the most valuable customers?